rschristopher/ischristtrue.com/src/who-is-christ.md

 # Who is Christ?

 Once we understand the nature of
- [truth](truth.md) and the absurdity of [modern views](modern-views/index.md), then the next step is to ask: who is this  *Spirit of Truth*, this person of Christ, this first principle upon which all truth rests, and how is such a transcendent source knowable to us?
+ [truth](truth.md) and the absurdity of [modern views](modern-views/index.md), then we must ask: who is this *Spirit of Truth*, this person of Christ, this first principle upon which all truth rests, and how is such a transcendent source knowable to us?

 The Spirit of Truth *is* necessarily Christ Jesus, as He is necessarily both *man* and *God*.
 Without Christ as a man then God would remain forever out of our reach, too distant and too transcendent for our meager minds to dare approach.